 Overall, an Indulgent summer dining evening in a stunning lakeside setting; it is fair to say I thoroughly enjoyed my first Brothers’ Supper at The View.
 I am intrigued to see where Shane and Aaron will take their business and I look forward to tucking into their culinary creations again soon!

 Make sure you head over to Chef Clarke Ltd Facebook Page to keep up-to-date with upcoming events!
+In fact, there’s a new date in the diary for Thursday 16th August, click here to view the menu and book your space!

 *My meal at The Brothers' Supper was complimentary, though, as always thoughts and photos are my own.*